HOTLINK PROTECTION

 RewriteRule .* - [F,L]

-2 thoughts on “Use .htaccess to stop hotlinking & spam comments
+3 Replies to “Use .htaccess to stop hotlinking & spam comments”

 1. Hello..